johan123456718/johan123456718/README.md

 ### Hi there 👋

-Hi, my name is Johan and I am a 22 year old guy who is passionate about programming.
+Hi, my name is Johan and I am a 22 year old guy who is passionate in programming.
 I love building cool projects, as well as helping others to make them better at programming.

 Remember, all of us together we can do everything possible!
-Peace

 ### Summary of me
 - 🔭 I’m currently working on small tasks